-Sections 2, 5 and 6 of this bill provide that a person found guilty of mid-level or high-level trafficking in illicitly manufactured fentanyl, any derivative of fentanyl or any mixture which contains fentanyl or any derivative of fentanyl is subject to the greater penalty for that crime if the acts constituting the crime could subject the person to a lesser punishment under another statute.
+Sections 1.9, 2, 5 and 6 of this bill provide that a person found guilty of intentional misrepresentation of a fentanyl product or trafficking or high-level trafficking in any mixture which contains illicitly manufactured fentanyl is subject to the greater penalty for that crime if the acts constituting the crime could subject the person to a lesser punishment under another statute.

-Sections 3, 4, 7, 9-12 and 13 of this bill add references to section 1 so that the crimes of mid-level and high-level trafficking in illicitly manufactured fentanyl, any derivative of fentanyl or any mixture which contains fentanyl or any derivative of fentanyl are treated the same as the crimes of low-level and high-level trafficking involving schedule I controlled substances, other than marijuana, and schedule II controlled substances for certain purposes.
+Sections 3, 4, 7, 9-12 and 13 of this bill add references to section 1.5 so that the crimes of trafficking and high-level trafficking in any mixture which contains illicitly manufactured fentanyl are treated the same as the crimes of low-level and high-level trafficking involving schedule I controlled substances, other than marijuana, and schedule II controlled substances for certain purposes.
+Section 12 adds a reference to section 1.7 so that the crime of intentional misrepresentation of a fentanyl product is treated the same as the crime of selling other controlled substances for certain purposes.